 There are twenty different types of amino acids, 9 of which are called essential amino acids.
-Of these, 3 are called branched-chain amino acids, which are also called BCAAs (Brained Chained Amino Acids), which are supposed to have the greatest impact on building muscle.
+Of these, 3 are called branched amino acids which are also called BCAAs (Brained Chained Amino Acids) which should have the greatest impact on building muscle.

 Contributes to the process of forming histamine, which is an essential amino acid for the body's immune system that plays a major role in the maintenance of, among other things, nerve cells.
 The amino acid is also involved in the production of both red and white blood cells.

 Is an amino acid that has a positive effect on your mood and memory and acts as a pain reliever.
 L-Phenylalanine is also an amino acid that often gets misconceptions that it is something dangerous as it can be said on many foods “Contains a source of phenylalanine as some kind of warning text.
 This warning is only for people suffering from phenylketonuria which means that your body cannot break down this substance.
 But for healthy people, there is no danger at all with L-phenylalanine.

 Helps to form serotonin and melatonin which affect your sleep, relaxation and mood.
 Can also be used when Niacin is to be formed.

 Grenade Amino Acids